Computer Siksha

 The tag is completely ignored

-Correct Answer: C — Formatting continues to the end If you forget to close a tag like <b>, the browser tries to correct the error automatically and continues applying bold formatting to all following content.
-As a result, the formatting extends to the end of the parent element or the page.
-This causes unintended visual bugs.
+Correct Answer: C — Formatting continues to the end If you forget to close a tag like <b>, the browser tries to correct the error automatically and consequently continues applying bold formatting to all following content.
+As a result, the formatting extends to the end of the parent element or the page, causing unintended visual bugs.
 Therefore, properly closing all tags is an important habit that keeps your HTML clean and predictable.

-Questions 59–60 · Correct Hyperlink Syntax and HTML as a Language
+Q59–60 · Correct Hyperlink Syntax and HTML as a Markup Language

 Anchor Tag